dbejarano820/dojo-blueprint/src/ch00-00-introduction.md

 - **The freedom to cherish moments with loved ones.**
 - **The freedom to create products that leave a lasting impact on humanity.**

 This era empowers us to redefine success on our terms, using technology as the key to unlock a world of opportunities.
+You either become a competitive individual by positioning yourself accordingly in the digital age, or you live a life you can't design.

 ## Overview of the Blueprint

-The Dojo Blueprint is your strategic game plan designed to navigate the challenges and growth that come with mastering coding—a high-income skill that, when combined with essential habits, offers a direct route to a life of freedom on your own terms.
-This guide is meticulously crafted to elevate complete beginners to proficient developers who participate in global communities at the forefront of innovation.
+The Dojo Blueprint is your strategic game plan designed to navigate the challenges and growth that come with pursuing coding, a high-income skill that when combined with foundational habits, offers a direct route to a life of freedom on your own terms.
+This guide is carefully crafted to elevate complete beginners to proficient developers who aim to participate in global communities at the forefront of innovation.

 Dive into the heart of the web3 revolution, where developers are pivotal in shaping a decentralized future, advocating for the ethos that "code is law."
 From contributing to open-source software to participating in the emerging digital economies powered by decentralized protocols, the Blueprint places you at the center of technological transformation.